News and Upcoming Events:

 - tribal governments

-- any other local or regional governmental entity with responsibility for oversight of transportation or recreational trails
+- any other local or regional governmental entity with responsibility for or oversight of transportation or recreational trails

 For TAP and RTP projects, any eligible sponsor that is within the state will be allowed to apply for funds.